 Along with the shows visual assets, I was also involved with working on user flow for the app.
-How each of the participants of the show.
-The Audience, crew, and Actors would gain access to their respective parts of the app.
+The challenge was to create an experience for the Audience, crew, and Actors to quickly gain access to their respective parts of the app.
 With the most important being the flow of show setup.
-Creating a flow that guided both audience members and guides through the process of syncing each app together using Bluetooth, quickly.
+Creating a setup experience that guided both audience members and guides through the process of syncing each app together using Bluetooth, quickly.

 Duality was a collaboration between STA (Shanghai Theatre Academy), Storybox and Shanghai International Arts Festival.
 As an adaption of the format used in Storybox's Previous Immersive theatre project The Woman Who Forgot.